Djamaluddin Adinegoro: Career

-During his stay in Utrecht, The Netherlands, Adinegoro had the opportunity to work as a voluntary assistant for several newspapers.
-After that he moved to Berlin, Munich, and Warzburg to study journalism, geography, cartography, and philosophy.
+During his stay in Utrecht, the Netherlands, Adinegoro had the opportunity to work as a voluntary assistant for several newspapers.
+After that he moved to Berlin, Munich, and Würzburg to study journalism, geography, cartography, and philosophy.
 From Germany, Adinegoro visited the Balkan countries, Southeast Europe, Turkey, Greece, Italy, Egypt, Abyssinia and India that gave him ideas to write.

 Adinegoro's travel journal first appeared in Pandji Pustaka magazine and was published as a book, A Journey to the West.
 At that time his inspired writing has gained attention from the youths in the Dutch East Indies.
 His writing was readable, filled with knowledge, popular and easy to understand by readers who didn't have high education.

 In mid-1931, Adinegoro returned to Indonesia.
-He worked in Balai Pustaka Jakarta and received an assignment to lead Pandji Pustaka magazine as well as a writer in Bintang Timoer.
+He worked in Balai Pustaka Jakarta and received an assignment to lead Pandji Pustaka magazine as well as working as a writer for Bintang Timoer.
 Not long afterwards Adinegoro accepted an offer to lead a newspaper Pewarta Deli in Medan.

 Under Adinegoro's leadership, Pewarta Deli had many improvement and changes, not only in terms of layout and news reporting, but also in the choice of articles.
 The attention of all Pewarta Deli's readers was aimed at the brilliance of Adinegoro's writings.
 Uniquely, his articles about the war in Abyssinia and the civil war in Spain were attached on a map that showed the location of the war, making it easier for readers to understand the reports.
 During that time attaching pictures or maps in a local media was uncommon.

 On 25 August 1932, Adinegoro married Alidar binti Djamal, a woman from Sulit Air, Solok, West Sumatra, his friend from STOVIA, with whom he had five children.
 Although living a life of scarcity, Adinegoro had a high commitment as a reporter and writer who produced two literary works: Darah Muda and Asmara Jaya.

 In Pewarta Deli editorial, Adinegoro expressed his thoughts about colonialism, the struggle for independence, nationalism and education.
 His writing was always sharp and elegant.
 Because of his brilliance in choosing words, Adinegoro always managed to escape the legal traps made by the Dutch colonial government in Persbreidel-Ordonantie.
 The colonial government was always suspicious due to his activities in the nationalist movements.